Eric Bogosian: Stage

 Between 1980 and 2000, six major solos written and performed by Bogosian were produced Off-Broadway, garnering him three Obie Awards as well as the Drama Desk award.
 His first two solos, Men Inside and funHouse were presented at the New York Shakespeare Festival.
 His third, Drinking in America, was produced by American Place Theater.
-Sex, Drugs, Rock & Roll, Pounding Nails in the Floor with My Forehead and Wake Up and Smell the Coffee were all produced commercially Off-Broadway by Frederick Zollo.
+Sex, Drugs, Rock & Roll, Pounding Nails in the Floor with My Forehead, and Wake Up and Smell the Coffee were all produced commercially Off-Broadway by Frederick Zollo.

 Bogosian is also the author of six produced plays, including 1987's Talk Radio.
 Talk Radio was a finalist for Pulitzer Prize for Drama, but lost to Alfred Uhry's Driving Miss Daisy.
 In 2007, a Broadway revival of Talk Radio directed by Robert Falls starred Liev Schreiber. subUrbia was directed by Robert Falls and produced by Lincoln Center Theater in 1994.
 Other titles include Griller (Goodman Theater); Humpty Dumpty (The McCarter); Red Angel (Williamstown Theater Festival) and 1+1 (New York Stage and Film).
-Bogosian's one-man drama, Notes from Underground has had several productions, most recently starring Jonathan Ames at Performance Space 122.
+Bogosian's one-man drama Notes from Underground has had several productions, most recently starring Jonathan Ames at Performance Space 122.

-In addition to his many appearances in his solo work and starring in his play Talk Radio, Bogosian has also starred in Stephen Adly Guirgis' The Last Days of Judas Iscariot directed by Philip Seymour Hoffman (LAByrinth) and Donald Margulies' Time Stands Still directed by Daniel Sullivan (Manhattan Theater Club/Broadway).
+In addition to his many appearances in his solo work and starring in his play Talk Radio, Bogosian has also starred in Stephen Adly Guirgis' The Last Days of Judas Iscariot directed by Philip Seymour Hoffman (LAByrinth) and Donald Margulies's Time Stands Still directed by Daniel Sullivan (Manhattan Theater Club/Broadway).

 Film

 Bogosian's play Talk Radio was adapted to film in 1988 by Oliver Stone, garnering Bogosian the prestigious Berlin Film Festival Silver Bear.
 The film version of subUrbia (1996) was directed by Richard Linklater.
 His play Sex, Drugs, Rock & Roll was adapted to film in 1991.
-He has appeared in several other films including Under Siege 2: Dark Territory and Wonderland.
+He has appeared in several other films, including Under Siege 2: Dark Territory and Wonderland.
 In addition, he has been featured in films by such directors as Woody Allen, Robert Altman, Taylor Hackford, Atom Egoyan, and Agnieszka Holland.